FirstHR

 How much does it cost to replace an employee?

-Turnover costs range from 50% of annual salary for entry-level positions to 200%+ for senior roles.
-This includes the full cost of rehiring plus productivity losses during vacancy, the replacement's ramp-up period, and decreased productivity of remaining employees who cover extra work.
+Turnover costs range from 50% of annual salary for entry-level positions up to 200% or more for senior roles.
+For a $50,000 entry-level position that is roughly $25,000 in replacement costs.
+For a $100,000 senior role, you could be looking at $200,000 or more.
+These figures include the full cost of rehiring plus productivity losses during the vacancy, the replacement hire's ramp-up period, and the decreased output of remaining employees who absorb extra work while the role is open.

 Is it cheaper to hire or retain employees?

-Retention is almost always cheaper.
-Even if investing in better compensation, training, and work environment costs $5,000-$10,000 per employee annually, that is typically less than the $25,000-$75,000+ cost of replacing a mid-level employee.
-Focus on keeping good people rather than constantly recruiting replacements.
+Retention is almost always significantly cheaper.
+Even if investing in better compensation, training, and employee experience costs $5,000 to $10,000 per person annually, that is typically far less than the $25,000 to $75,000 or more it costs to replace a mid-level employee.
+The math strongly favors keeping good people over constantly recruiting replacements.
+Structured onboarding is one of the highest-ROI retention investments available, improving new hire retention by up to 82% according to Brandon Hall Group research.

 What is the cost of a bad hire?

-Studies estimate bad hires cost $15,000-$17,000 on average, but the true cost can be much higher.
-You pay the full hiring cost, then pay it again when you replace them, plus productivity losses during their tenure, management time dealing with issues, and potential damage to team morale or customer relationships.
+Studies estimate bad hires cost $15,000 to $17,000 on average, but the true cost is often much higher.
+You pay the full recruiting and onboarding cost upfront, then pay it again when you replace them.
+On top of that, you absorb productivity losses during their tenure, significant management time dealing with performance issues, and potential damage to team morale or customer relationships.
+For small businesses where one bad hire can represent 10% of the workforce, the ripple effects can be substantial.

 How long does it take to hire someone?

-The average time to fill a position is 44-54 days according to industry benchmarks.
-Small businesses often move faster (2-4 weeks) due to simpler processes, but this varies significantly by role type and market conditions.
-Technical and senior roles typically take longer than entry-level positions.
+The average time to fill a position is 44 to 54 days according to industry benchmarks, though small businesses often move faster due to simpler decision-making processes.
+Time to fill varies significantly by role type and market conditions.
+Technical and senior roles typically take 60 to 90 days or longer.
+Entry-level and administrative roles can often be filled in 2 to 4 weeks.
+Each day the position sits open costs roughly $100 in lost productivity, so faster hiring has direct financial value.

 What is the total cost of an employee beyond salary?

-The SBA suggests budgeting 1.25-1.4x the base salary for total first-year employer cost.
-For a $50,000 salary, that means planning for $62,500-$70,000 including benefits, payroll taxes, workers comp, and onboarding costs.
-This does not include the one-time hiring costs discussed above.
+The SBA recommends budgeting 1.25 to 1.4 times base salary for total first-year employer cost.
+For a $50,000 salary that means planning for $62,500 to $70,000 including benefits, payroll taxes, workers comp, and onboarding costs.
+This does not include the one-time hiring costs covered in this article.
+Benefits typically add 20 to 30% on top of salary, with health insurance being the largest component for most small businesses.

 Ready to transform your onboarding?